avaneev/prvhash/README.md

 that) into a function as simple (and linear in [F_2](https://en.wikipedia.org/wiki/GF(2))) as PRVHASH-1?
-Beside that, as with the graphs above, presence of exact Rule 102/153 imagery implies presence of "logic understandable to a human mind".
+Beside that, as with the graphs above, presence of exact Rule 102/153 imagery implies presence of "logic understandable to a human mind", and from computer programming point of view, the Wolfram rules are an art of "engineering".

 Here is an example image with `PH_HASH_COUNT=342`, converted to PNG: